- Jul 11, 2025

 See also: 10 Famous Temples in Madhya Pradesh

-The iconic Baidyanath Temple is also recognised as the Baba Baidyanath Dham among devotees, which is also one of the Jyotirlinga.
+The iconic Baidyanath Temple is also recognised as the Baba Baidyanath Dham among devotees and is one of the Jyotirlingas.
 The most revered Hindu temple is located in Deoghar, Jharkhand, and the temple is dedicated to Lord Shiva.
-Here, Pilgrims worshipped Lord Shiva as a healer and visited the temple to seek blessings and Spiritual growth Besides that, the holy place is especially renowned because of the Kanwar Yatra that happens every year in the auspicious month of Sawan where millions of devotees walk barefoot carrying Ganga jal to offer at the temple on the day of Shivratri.
+Here, Pilgrims worshipped Lord Shiva as a healer and visited the temple to seek blessings and Spiritual growth.
+Besides that, the holy place is especially renowned for the Kanwar Yatra, which takes place every year in the auspicious month of Sawan, when millions of devotees walk barefoot, carrying Ganga jal to offer at the temple on the day of Shivratri.

 Location: Deoghar, Jharkhand.